Beliavsky/Fortran-Tools/README.md

 [xpand](https://github.com/urbanjost/xpand): expands tabs in files. removes trailing white space, and optionally removes multiple blank lines, by urbanjost.
 It is primarily intended for use on systems without access to the Unix command expand(1).

 ### Interoperability
+[ctypesForFortran](https://github.com/UMR-CNRM/ctypesForFortran): Python module to generate Python bindings to Fortran subroutines using ctypes, by Sébastien Riette and Alexandre Mary

 [Cython fortran-file](https://github.com/cphyc/cython_fortran_file): fast and easy reader for record-based binary format, as written by Fortran, by Corentin Cadiou

 [Cython_ISO_Fortran_binding](https://github.com/sakamoti/Cython_ISO_Fortran_binding): code for using ISO_Fortran_binding.h from Cython, by Yuichiro Sakamoto.
 By using ISO_Fortran_binding.pxd, it is possible to call Fortran from Cython in the same way as one calls Fortran from C.